dougnoel/sentinel.example/README.md

 # Sentinel.Example 1.0.3
 Works with ![Sentinel](https://img.shields.io/github/v/release/dougnoel/sentinel?sort=semver&style=plastic)

 This project will walk you through setting up an automated testing framework using Sentinel, which leverages Cucumber and Selenium without requiring programming knowledge.
 As this project has developed, more has been done to reduce the learning curve.
-The toll was initially meant to be used by Quality Assurance professionals wanting to learn how to program, but who also needed to get their job done.
+The tool was initially meant to be used by Quality Assurance professionals wanting to learn how to program, but who also needed to get their job done.
 The approach was two-fold: first, make automation so easy that it can be written as quickly as manual testing, but run faster.
 This frees up time for learning.
 Second, by encouraging you to create custom testing steps, it provides an entry point for coding by exposing some, but not all of the code in a manageable way.
 As use of this project has grown, the importance of this example project has grown with it, as has the need for easier installation.

 For experienced Java developers, it's important to note that the Sentinel jar file can be included in your project's pom.xml and everything that is done here can be done inside your code, triggered as part of the testing phase of your build.
 You will have to mock up or stand up a web server to test against, but this project is intended to be a fully self-contained testing tool.

-A final note before you begin using this tool.
-A tool is only as useful as you make it.
+A final note before you begin using this tool: A tool is only as useful as you make it.
 You can buy the best power drill on the market, but if your team insists everything be built with nails, the drill will be useless.
 Implementing this tool is about process and getting people to adopt both the tool and the process around it.
 I have spent 20 years implementing automated testing at companies.
 The lessons I have learned inform the writing of this tutorial.
 Pay attention to not only how to use this tool, but what I have written about how to get your team (both business and technical) to adopt it.
 If you implement this tool correctly, you will be a hero.
 Furthermore, you will be able to take this tool with you in your career.
 Once you start using this shiny new tool, you won't want it left on the shelf.
 Technical implementation isn't the hard part - team adoption is the hard part.

 # Section 1: Getting Started (~30 minutes)
 This section will get you up and running, executing the example tests in 30 minutes or less.
 Most of the time investment is installing Git, Java, and Maven.
 If you have all those tools installed, it takes less than 10 minutes to get a test running.
 If your tools are already installed, just skip to Section 1.2.
 Otherwise, see below: